Iran negotiator: based on accords so far, U.S. sanctions on oil, banks would be lifted

 In his remarks, Araqchi said that “There are individuals and institutions that have been specifically sanctioned and their (the U.S.) list is long.
 Talks on the list are still ongoing”.
 He added that under what had been agreed so far, more than a majority of the list would have the sanctions lifted.

-Additional reporting by John Irish in Paris and Dubai newsroom; Writing by Francois Murphy; Editing by John Stonestreet, David Holmes and Frances Kerry
+Additional reporting by John Irish in Paris, Dubai newsroom and Davbid Brunnstrom in Washington; Writing by Francois Murphy; Editing by John Stonestreet, David Holmes, Frances Kerry and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.